A COMPREHENSIVE HISTORICAL OVERVIEW

 THE RISE OF NATIONALISM & RESISTANCE

-Greek Cypriots, fuelled by historical ties and cultural affiliations to Greece, predominantly aspired for union with a country that many thought of as their motherland and a new movement advocating this rose and became known as ‘Enosis’.
+Greek Cypriots, fuelled by historical ties and cultural affiliations to Greece, predominantly aspired for union with a country that many thought of as their motherland.
+A new movement advocating this rose and became known as ‘Enosis’.
 The desire for ‘Enosis’ was also articulated by several nationalist leaders and political organisations of the time.
-The highly influential ‘Pan-Cyprian Union’, which sought political reform and greater autonomy for the island eventually adopted the ‘Enosis’ movement and this marked a pivotal moment in Cypriot history, eventually galvanising public support for the island’s independence.
+The highly influential ‘Pan-Cyprian Union’, which sought political reform and greater autonomy for the island eventually adopted the ‘Enosis’ movement.
+This marked a pivotal moment in Cypriot history, eventually galvanising public support for the island’s independence.

-Turkish Cypriots on the other hand, were hugely opposed to ‘Enosis’ and fostered their own sense of identity, developing differing aspirations to their Greek counterparts.
-Turkish Cypriot leaders predominantly advocated for partition, which became known as ‘Taksim’ as a response to perceived threats to their rights and existence on the island.
-This resulted in deepening divisions between the two communities and made it increasingly difficult for a unified nationalist movement to emerge.
+The Turkish Cypriots on the other hand, were hugely opposed to ‘Enosis’ and they developed differing aspirations to their Greek counterparts.
+Turkish Cypriot leaders predominantly advocated for partition and this became known as ‘Taksim’.
+This partition model was a direct response to perceived threats to their rights and existence on the island and resulted in the deepening of divisions between the two communities.
+This also made it increasingly difficult for a joint unified nationalist movement to emerge.

 REPRESSION & HOSTILITY